sparq-ai/search-client-js/README.md

 ##### Count

-`count` defines how many results you want to fetch.
+`count` defines how many results you want to display.

 ```
 .count(<value>)           //default 30